 Related Post: Huge list of LGBTQ affirming resources for parents and teachers

-2. Talk about the difference between just being mean and hurts that are rooted in our identities
+2. Talk about the difference between meanness and slights that are aimed at a person’s identities

 When teaching kids about kindness and teasing, adults should communicate that it’s never okay to make fun of someone because of their identity.